 What if I do not have health insurance or lousy insurance?

 For those who have bad or no health insurance coverage, the situation becomes even more difficult because they either get less care or pay more in the end.
-If you do not have insurance and need medical services, you get charged the medical service's total retail price.
+If you do not have insurance and need medical services, you get charged the total retail price of medical services.
 That means that for the same medical procedure, a person without insurance is charged outrageously more than a person with insurance - in many instances, 5 or 10 times or more.

 So, if my medical providers do not agree to a compromise, what happens?
 Is bankruptcy the answer?

 In certain circumstances, if your medical bills are overwhelming and your providers are unwilling to compromise to the extent that you can agree to, we level the playing field and advise that you file for either a Chapter 7 or Chapter 13 bankruptcy.
 You get the protection of federal laws, which allow you to put a permanent end to your outstanding medical bills by either erasing them or drastically reducing them - up to 90% or more in Illinois.
 Bankruptcy is an effective and time-proven option to erasing your medical debt.
 The rights afforded to you are many in bankruptcy under federal law and the laws of the State of Illinois.

 A Chapter 7 bankruptcy will eliminate your medical bills if you have little assets.
 In a Chapter 7 bankruptcy, you get to keep your essential personal property, retirement accounts, IRA, and pension.
 You can even keep your car and home if you have little equity.